 Nothing amplifies a brand and/or business more than a community.
 A community of like-valued individuals who feel connected.
-Luxury brands tend to have some formation of a community.
+Luxury brands tend to have some form of community.
 People become brand loyal and really stand by the brand.
-The community often has similar interests, tastes and values.
+The community often has similar interests, tastes, and values.
 Plus, they may also enjoy similar brands.
 For example, one of my favorite top stationery & planning brands is Cloth & Paper.
 They create simple yet refined planning stationery that is luxurious.
-The community often shares like-minded style and preferences in products.
+The community often shares like-minded styles and preferences in products.
 You also won’t find in this community overly stickered planners and super bright colors and tones.

 This is one of the ultimate qualifiers for a luxury brand is the experience.
 From the first touch-point down to the last touch-point.
 Each interaction is planned to flow within a certain experience.
 Think about how you digitally greet your own customers?
 Do they feel special when they engage with your business?
 Do they feel like “this is me”?
 This is the type of experience I’m looking for.

 We’ve all had that moment when you just saw something and instantly knew.
 Yes, I have to buy that because “it’s soo me”.

 That’s the type of experience you should strive for when creating your online experience.
 One that inspires your customers to take action, put it in the cart, and purchase.

 The best way to do that is by designing an experience that creates those results.
 This leads me to my other point about luxury brands.